ExtravaganzaTeam/KATAS-2023/current/architecture/README.md

 ## Deployment Diagram

-A deployment diagram allows to illustrate how instances of software systemsand/or containers in the static model are deployed on the infrastructure within given deployment environment.
+A deployment diagram allows to illustrate how instances of software systemsand/or containers in the static model are deployed on the infrastructure within given deployment environment (single datacenter deployment, all datacenters have twin deployments).

 [Go back](../../README.md)